-- 4) To check the pump's performance, attach a micron gauge to the intake port, making sure that the gas ballast valve is closed.
+- micron gauge to the intake port, making sure that the gas ballast valve is closed.
 Turn on the pump.
-The micron gauge will display the ultimate vacuum reached. - 5) Improve cold weather starting by opening intake and running your pump for 10-15 seconds. - 6) Before turning pump off, break vacuum to atmosphere.
+The micron gauge will display the ultimate vacuum reached. - Improve cold weather starting by opening intake and running your pump for 10-15 seconds. - Before turning pump off, break vacuum to atmosphere.